hakimhassani97/RegionGrowing/README.md

 # RegionGrowing
 Region Growing image segmentation method implemented in python
+just click in the image to see the result of the algorithm